Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary (NASDAQ:RMNI)

 3) This hindered RMNI’s growth in the 2018-2019 period until they were able to refinance on better terms and ramp up S&M again, which they have now done

-4) The current ongoing trial, “Oracle II”, seems to be less existential and it should be noted that Rimini started Oracle II by suing Oracle (who then counter-sued)
+4) The current ongoing trial, “Oracle II”, seems to be less existential, and it should be noted that Rimini started Oracle II by suing Oracle (who then counter-sued)

-5) Realistically Oracle II will not be over until late 2021 at the earliest
+5) Realistically, Oracle II will not be over until late 2021 at the earliest

-Despite Rimini effectively winning in its confirmation of business legitimacy, the litigation has been a major expense for Rimini, costing them about $20 million annually, and it is likely to continue in the lead up to the hearings for their counter suit (although they guide to $13-$15 million in 2020).
+Despite Rimini effectively winning in its confirmation of business legitimacy, the litigation has been a major expense for Rimini, costing them about $20 million annually, and it is likely to continue in the lead up to the hearings for their counter suit (although they guide to $13-15 million in 2020).
 We view this high annual legal bill as an expense necessary to build up a business of scale, in lieu of traditional R&D needed to build most large recurring revenue businesses.
-In the late 2019/2020 timeframe, this litigation cost will fall considerably in absolute dollar terms and will continue to fall as a percentage of revenue as Rimini compounds the top line.
-We think the worst of this overhang has passed and there is ultimately no existential risk to Rimini, with the courts confirming that their business of providing third party software support is entirely legal.
+In the late 2019/2020 time frame, this litigation cost will fall considerably in absolute dollar terms and will continue to fall as a percentage of revenue as Rimini compounds the top line.
+We think the worst of this overhang has passed, and there is ultimately no existential risk to Rimini, with the courts confirming that their business of providing third party software support is entirely legal.

 Paradoxically, Oracle’s high-profile litigation with RMNI has potentially been a major factor in staving off competition for a few years and locking Rimini into a solid leadership position due to the lawsuit and exorbitant legal costs scaring some smaller players from even attempting to enter the market.
 In fact, outside of much smaller competitor Spinnaker Support out of Colorado, we are unable to locate another real competitor to Rimini.